 ■ Starting at Service Pack 3, ArcGIS is now certified to run on the Intel and AMD 64-bit processor families, such as the Xeon64 and AMD64.
 Note that the Intel Itanium processor is not supported.
 At Service Pack 3, the supported 64-bit Windows operating systems are Windows XP 64-bit and Windows 2003 Server 64-bit.

+ArcGIS Desktop (ArcInfo, ArcEditor, ArcView) on 64-bit

-ArcGIS 9.2 Service Pack 3 runs as a 32-bit application on these 64-bit Windows platforms, and so can take advantage of some of the performance benefits of the 64-bit environment.
+ArcGIS Desktop is a native 32-bit application and runs as a 32-bit application on 64-bit Microsoft Windows and so can take advantage of some of the performance benefits of the 64-bit environment.

+ArcReader on 64-bit

-ArcGIS Desktop, ArcInfo, ArcEditor, ArcView, and ArcReader on 64-bit
+ArcReader is supported on 64-bit Windows and 64-bit Solaris.

-ArcGIS Desktop is a native 32-bit application and runs as a 32-bit application on 64-bit (x64) Microsoft Windows.
-In addition to Windows, ArcReader is also supported on Linux and Solaris.
-ArcReader on Solaris is supported in a 64-bit environment.
 ArcReader on 64-bit Linux has not been fully certified yet, but testing so far has been successful.